The 2026 ALTBALL Raised the Roof and Thousands of Dollars for Doorways

 Breathless anticipation filled the room.

-Tiélere Cheatem—the night’s emcee, donned in a white cone bra ball gown — appeared in a flash on stage and the room immediately knew this was no ordinary evening.
+Tiélere Cheatem—the night’s emcee, donned in a white cone bra ball gown.
+They appeared in a flash on stage and the room immediately knew that this was no ordinary evening.

-Translucent elegance was the word everyone was thinking.
-On such a big stage that jutted into the arena, they looked bigger than life — gown gliding across the stage — strides like a gazelle — swirling skirt around the bodice as if it had a life of its own.
-Attitude for days, the fabulous garments exuded, as did the god on which they were embodied.
-They extended their arms with what seemed like miles on gossamer and feathery wings that literally floated, or so it seemed.
+Translucent elegance was the word that was conjured in everyone’s mind by here ethereal presence.
+On the massive stage that jutted into the arena, they looked bigger than life — gown gliding across the stage — strides like a gazelle — swirling skirt swung around their bodice as if it had a life of its own.
+The fabulous garment exuded attitude for days, as did the god on which it was embodied.
+They extended their arms with what seemed like miles on gossamer and feathery wings, which literally floated, or so it seemed.
 They threw the crowd into a frenzy.

 The tone was set for what would become a breathtaking, boundary-pushing spectacle of fashion, music and performance… a night unlike anything St. Louis had ever seen before.

-Opulence in world-class drag, stunning fashion, booty bumping music, and crowd-pleasing mayhem overflowed the stage onto the onlookers – everyone caught some of the unbridled voltage emanating from the stage.
+Opulence in world-class drag, stunning fashion, booty bumping music, and crowd-pleasing mayhem spilled from the stage onto the onlookers – everyone caught some of the unbridled voltage emanating from the raised platform.

-The arena was taken to a new place, again and again.
+The arena was taken to a new place, again, and, and again.

-A potpourri of his-trionics, her-strionics, they-strionics, them-strionics and every color of the rainbow of pronouns glowed as bright as the cosmos at the 2026 ALTBALL.
+A potpourri of his-trionics, her-strionics, they-strionics, them-strionics and every shade of the rainbow of pronouns in the universe were on full display glowing as bright as the cosmos.

 First up, a fashion show with 30 local designers who brought their A+ games.
 The models were kick ass!
 They elevated the art of runway to a new level.